alexkimeu0/text-scheduler/README.md

 3. Get Account ID and Authentication token from your project's dashboard on Twilio.
 4. Create an empty node project.
 5. Install Twilio and node-cron packages in your node project.
-6. Write a script to schedule the sending of messages.
+6. Write a cron job script to schedule the sending of messages.

 ### Packages' Documentation
 [node-cron](https://www.npmjs.com/package/node-cron)